sketchplugins/plugin-directory/README.md

 ## Sorted by last update (newest on top)

+- [WeTransfer](https://github.com/wetransfer/sketch-plugin), by WeTransfer: Share artboards and pages via WeTransfer
+- [Typesettings](https://github.com/buames/typesettings-sketch-plugin), by buames: A quest for consistency
+- [Stickers](https://github.com/romannurik/Sketch-Stickers), by Roman Nurik: A Sketch plugin that lets you browse and quickly drag+drop stickers (specially tagged layers) in your Sketch Libraries.
+- [Copy as React Component (JSX)](https://github.com/jasondonnette/sketch-copy-as-react-component), by Jason Donnette: Generate a React components from Sketch with a keyboard shortcut
+- [Sketch-topographic](https://github.com/ziven27/Sketch-topographic), by ziven27: Display Topographic Information
+- [keyColor](https://github.com/kevingutowski/keycolor), by Kevin Gutowski: A Sketch plugin to apply colors via the keyboard.
+- [Layer Renamer](https://github.com/leonardpauli/layerrenamer), by Leonard Pauli: Find or rename multiple layers at once using RegEx and flags in Sketch (v.45 tested)
 - [Prott Sketch Plugin](https://github.com/goodpatch/prott-sketch-plugin), by Goodpatch Inc.: Sync Sketch artboards to Prott like a boss.
-- [keyColor](https://github.com/kevingutowski/keycolor), by Kevin Gutowski: A Sketch plugin to apply colors via the keyboard.
 - [Automate Sketch](https://github.com/ashung/automate-sketch), by Ashung Hung: Make Sketch more efficient.
 A lot of useful plugins in one.
 - [User Flows](https://github.com/abynim/userflows), by Aby Nimbalkar: Generate user walkthroughs from Artboards in Sketch.
-- [Typesettings](https://github.com/buames/typesettings-sketch-plugin), by buames: A quest for consistency
 - [Flatten Plugin for Sketch](https://github.com/einancunlu/flatten-plugin-for-sketch), by Emin İnanç Ünlü: Flatten single or multiple layers instantly, create shared artboard styles, keep them all updated like a boss and boost your Sketch document performance.
-- [Layer Renamer](https://github.com/leonardpauli/layerrenamer), by Leonard Pauli: Find or rename multiple layers at once using RegEx and flags in Sketch (v.45 tested)
 - [Overrideit Sketchplugin](https://github.com/ahmedmigo/overrideit-sketchplugin), by Ahmed Genaidy: Overrideit is sketch plugin that allow designers to search in overridelist and overrides dropdowns, and with many other features.
 - [Textbox fit Content](https://github.com/juliussohn/sketch-textbox-fit-content), by Julius Sohn: This plugin sets the height of a selected text layer or all text layers in a selected group to it's content's height.
 - [Zeplin](https://zeplin.io), by Zeplin: Zeplin Sketch Plugin.
 - [Roller by Toybox](https://github.com/toyboxsystems/roller), by Jono Kolnik: Roller is the first Linter for Designers.
 It works just like spell-check but within your Sketch files.
 - [AutoFixiOSTextLineHeight](https://github.com/youngxkk/AutoFixiOSTextLineHeight), by youngxkk: Auto Fix iOS Text Line Height, so that the font restoration degree of iOS design draft reaches 100%.
-- [WeTransfer](https://github.com/wetransfer/sketch-plugin), by WeTransfer: Share artboards and pages via WeTransfer
 - [Frontify Plugin](https://github.com/Frontify/sketch), by Frontify: Connecting your brand and design worlds
 - [Align and Resize To Layout](https://github.com/kevinvbre/align-and-resize-to-layout), by Kevin: Align and resize layers to your layout in Sketch
 - [Find And Replace](https://github.com/thierryc/sketch-find-and-replace), by Martin Steven.
 Maintained by Thierry Charbonnel: Sketch 3 plugin to do a simple find and replace on text within layers